ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

 Balance

-I also check for skeletal asymmetries which could be cause by under performing and over performing related muscles, habitual asymmetrical movement patterns, joint and vertebral compression as well as disfunctional femoral external rotations.
+I also check for skeletal asymmetries caused by under-performing and over-performing related muscles, habitual asymmetrical movement patterns, joint and vertebral compression, and possible dysfunctional femoral external rotations.

 The Functional Movement Screen (FMS) is a comprehensive assessment tool used to evaluate an individual's movement patterns and identify any limitations or dysfunctions.
-It is commonly used in the field of sports and fitness to assess an individual's fundamental movement abilities.
+It is commonly used in sports and fitness to assess an individual's fundamental movement abilities.

-The FMS consists of a series of seven basic movement tests that assess different aspects of mobility, stability, and neuromuscular control.
-These tests include movements such as squatting, lunging, reaching, and balancing.
+The FMS consists of seven basic movement tests that assess different aspects of mobility, stability, and neuromuscular control.
+These tests include movements like squatting, lunging, reaching, and balancing.
 Each movement is scored on a scale from 0 to 3, indicating the presence of any limitations or asymmetries.

 The primary goal of the FMS is to identify movement dysfunctions or imbalances that may increase the risk of injury or impair athletic performance.
 By pinpointing these issues, we can design targeted corrective exercises and interventions to improve an individual's movement quality and reduce the risk of injuries.

-The FMS is a valuable tool as it provides us with a standardized and objective assessment of our athlete's and client's movement patterns.
-It helps us to identify weak areas that need attention, allowing us to create tailored training programs that address specific limitations and improve overall movement efficiency.
+The FMS is valuable as it provides a standardized and objective assessment of our athletes' and client movement patterns.
+It helps us to identify weak areas that need attention, allowing us to create tailored programs that address specific limitations and improve overall movement efficiency.

 -